Tannakian duality over Dedekind rings and applications: Stratified sheaves on a smooth scheme over a Dedekind ring

+Let $R$ be a Dedekind ring, denote $S:={\sf Spec}(R)$.
+We shall assume that the residue fields of $R$ are all {\em perfect}.
+Let $f:X\to S$ be a smooth morphism with geometrically connected fibers.
 Consider the category $\str(X/S)$ of $\mathcal O_X$-coherent modules over the sheaf $\Diff(X/S)$ of algebras of differential operators on $X/S$.
-This is an abelian tensor category with the unit object being $\mathcal O_S$.
-In characteristic 0, an object of $\str(X/S)$ is nothing but a flat connection.
-In positive characteristic, there is a big difference between the two concepts.
-For convenience we will refer to objects of $\str(X/S)$ as stratified sheaves.
+This is an abelian tensor category with the unit object being $\mathcal O_X$ equipped with the usual K\"ahler differential.
+We call objects of $\str(X/S)$ stratified sheaves.

+If $R$ is a perfect field then objects of $\str(X/S)$ are locally free as sheaves on $X$ (see \ref{str/k}).
+For the proof of this fact in characteristic 0 see \cite{Katz} and in positive characteristic see \cite{JSa0}.

-The pull-back by $\xi$ provides a functor $\xi^*:\str(X/S)\to {\sf Mod}(R)$.
-The following results are similar to those of dos Santos \cite[Sect~4.2]{JSa}. \begin{proposition} The following claims hold: \begin{itemize} \item[(i)] An object of $\str(X/S)$, which is torsion-free, is flat as an $\mathcal O_X$-module and hence it is locally free.
-Consequently, the subcategory of $R$-torsion free objects is closed under taking subobjects. \item[(ii)] The functor $\xi^*:\str(X/S)\to{\sf Mod}(R)$ is faithful and exact. \end{itemize} \end{proposition} \begin{proof} (i).
-Since this is a local property, we can assume that $R$ is a discrete valuation ring and $X$ is affine over $R$.
-Then the proof of \cite[Lem.~19]{JSa} can be used.
-Namely, by the local flatness criterion, an object $M$ of $\str(X/S)$ is flat over $R$ if ${\sf Tor}_1^R(M,\mathcal O_{X_0})=0$ and $M_0:=M/tM$ is flat over $X_0$.
-The second condition is trivially satisfied as $X_0$ is a scheme over a field.
-The first condition just means $M$ is $t$-torsion free.
+We assume that $f$ admits a section $\xi:S\to X$.
+The pull-back along $\xi$ provides a functor $\xi^*:\str(X/S)\to {\sf Mod}(R)$.
+The following results are similar to those of dos Santos \cite[Sect~4.2]{JSa}. \begin{proposition} The following claims hold: \begin{itemize} \item[(i)] An object of $\str(X/S)$, which is $R$-torsion-free, is flat (and hence is locally free) as an $\mathcal O_X$-module.
+Consequently, the subcategory of $\mathcal O_X$-locally free objects is closed under taking subobjects. \item[(ii)] The functor $\xi^*:\str(X/S)\to{\sf Mod}(R)$ is faithful and exact. \end{itemize} \end{proposition} \begin{proof} Since these are local properties, we can assume that $R$ is a discrete valuation ring with a uniformizer $t$ and $X$ is an affine scheme over $R$, $X={\sf Spec} A$.
+Then the proof of \cite[Lem.~19, Cor.~20]{JSa} can be used.